May the 4th Be with You: All About the Star Wars Holiday

 “May the 4th be with you.”

-But just how did that clever turn of phrase turn into a bona fide Star Wars holiday that fans celebrate on the fourth of May every year by sharing May the 4th Be with You memes, rewatching the movies, cheekily using some Star Wars pickup lines, and unabashedly celebrating all things Jedi?
+But just how did that clever turn of phrase turn into a bona fide Star Wars holiday that fans celebrate on the fourth of May every year by sharing May the 4th Be with You memes, rewatching the movies, cheekily using Star Wars pickup lines and unabashedly celebrating all things Jedi?
+And when did Star Wars Day start?
 We decided to investigate.
 By the way, if this inspires you to have a little movie marathon of your own, here’s how to watch the Star Wars movies in order (which isn’t necessarily the order you might assume).

 The unlikely origins of Star Wars Day